-Consistent constructive engagement with policy makers and regulators has greatly facilitated the implementation of new regulations.
-Notable regulatory interventions in South Africa over the last few years have included the Financial Intelligence Centre Amendment Act, 2015 ("FICA") (which provides for antimoney laundering regulations, has been signed into law), the Financial Advisory and Intermediary Services Act, 2002 (which regulates financial intermediary accreditation and discipline); the Financial Markets Act 2012 (the "Financial Markets Act") (which regulates financial markets) and the National Credit Amendment Act, 2014 (the "National Credit Act") which regulates the provision of consumer credit.
+Notable regulatory interventions in South Africa over the last few years have included numerous pieces of legislation such as the Financial Intelligence Centre Amendment Act, 2017 ("FICA") (which provides for antimoney laundering regulations, which has been phased in, with the majority of the provisions coming into effect by 1 October 2017), the Financial Advisory and Intermediary Services Act, 2002 (which regulates financial intermediary accreditation and discipline); the Financial Sector Regulation Act, 2017 ("FSR Act") (implementing the "Twin Peaks" system of financial sector supervision and regulation in South Africa, with the majority of the sections coming into effect on 1 April 2018); the Financial Markets Act 2012 (the "Financial Markets Act") (which regulates financial markets) and the National Credit Amendment Act, 2014 (the "National Credit Amendment Act") which regulates the provision of consumer credit.

-In 2015 and 2016, the Issuer focused on preparing for new legislation expected to come into operation in 2017 or 2018 such as the Financial Sector Regulation Bill.
-The Issuer has also prioritised ensuring its readiness for the implementation of FICA, the US Foreign Account Tax Compliance Tax Act ("FATCA") and the Protection of Personal Information Act, 2013 (which, although signed into law in late 2013, will only take effect on a date to be determined by the President).
+The Issuer has prioritised ensuring its readiness for the implementation of the amendments contemplated in FICA, the US Foreign Account Tax Compliance Tax Act ("FATCA") and the Protection of Personal Information Act, 2013 (which, although signed into law in late 2013, will only take effect on a date to be determined by the President).

-The Financial Markets Act, which took effect on 3 June 2013, has modernised South Africa's securities services legislation in line with international best practice and regulatory principles and provides an enabling framework for the regulation of OTC derivatives and new provisions relating to market abuse.
-The first phase in regulating OTC derivatives is mandatory reporting of OTC derivatives trades to a trade repository.
-A programme is in place to streamline the compliance with local regulations as well as the requirements of extra-territorial regulation which includes FATCA, the Dodd Frank Act and the European Market Infrastructure Regulation ("EMIR").
+The Financial Markets Act and Regulations (the "FMA Regulations"), which came into effect on 9 February 2018, have modernised South Africa's securities services legislation in line with international best practice and regulatory principles and provides an enabling framework for the regulation of over-the-counter ("OTC") derivatives.
+The FMA Regulations will require mandatory reporting of OTC derivatives trades to a licenced trade repository in South Africa as well as the exchange of initial and variation margin for non-centrally cleared OTC derivative transactions once the relevant draft conduct standards have been finalised.
+A programme is in place to streamline the compliance with local regulations as well as the requirements of extra-territorial regulation which includes FATCA, the Dodd Frank Act and the European Market Infrastructure Regulation.